 These checks will provide employers with a statutory excuse against a civil penalty in the event of illegal working, provided they are carried out correctly.

 Employers should be aware that it will not be possible to conduct an online right to work check in all circumstances, as not all individuals will have an immigration status that can be checked online.
-In circumstances where an online check is not possible, you should conduct the manual check.
+In circumstances where an online check is not possible, you should conduct the manual check or IDVT check.

 Currently, the online service supports checks in respect of those who hold:

 The first step is for the potential employee to view their Home Office right to work record, this is done using this LINK.
 The worker should then provide you with a ‘share code’ which they may share with you directly, or they may choose to send this to you via the service.

 To check the person’s right to work details, you will need to:

 You must, in the presence of the worker or via video call:

 Right to work checks can be achieved by undertaking a series of specified steps:

 If the individual is subject to restrictions and/or the document they present has an expiry date, you must make a note of this date and undertake a new document check on or before the relevant date in the future.
 You must retain documents during the course of each individuals’ employment and for two years after they have stopped working for you.

 There is also an online interactive tool which can be used to check which types of document give someone the right to work in the UK and what a right to work check involves for each of them (you can find this HERE).
 The employer must check the validity of the original documents and satisfy itself that the individual is the person named in them.

 If you employ students, you need to check the working time restrictions on their visa and you will need to obtain a print-out of the semester timetable from the institution as some students are able to work full-time during their holiday periods.